bryborge/cosmos/README.md

 *   `AWS-VCP-666` - An **AWS**-hosted (`AWS`) **virtual** machine (`V`) in a **cluster** (`C`) configuration used for **production** (`P`) environment workloads.

-## 🪪 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.